-Barcelona is the second largest city in Spain and one of the most popular tourist destinations in the country.
-From family travelers, to the cruise ships that dock in the port to the hordes of young travelers that descend upon this city during the summer months, Barcelona has a little bit of everything for everyone.
-It is a city steeped in history (the bari gothic dates back to roman times), architecture (Gaudi is everywhere), unique food (Catalina), and a wild night life that doesn’t even begin until 2 am.
-One of my favorite cities in the world, Barcelona lives up to its reputation as a world class city.
+Barcelona is the second-largest city in Spain and one of the most popular tourist destinations in the country.
+From family travelers to the cruise ship crowds to the hordes of young travelers that descend upon this city during the summer months, Barcelona has a little bit of everything for everyone.
+It is a city steeped in history (the Barri Gothic dates back to Roman times), architecture (Gaudi is everywhere), unique food (Catalan), and a wild nightlife that doesn’t even begin until 2 AM.
+One of my favorite cities in the world, Barcelona lives up to its reputation as a world-class destination.

-- Hostel Prices: Dorm rooms start at $12 USD per night.
+- Hostel Prices: Dorm rooms can vary dramatically in price here.
+They start at $12 USD per night, but $17-22 is average.
 At the more popular hostels, expect to spend around $30 per night.
 Private rooms start at around $60 USD per night for a double.
 My favorite hostels in the city are Kabul and Hello BCN.

 - Average Cost of Food:You can get cheap tapas and meals for around $7-14 USD.
 That will include about 3 or 4 tapas.
 If you want wine included, expect to spend about $20 per meal.
 A good restaurant meal will set you back around $27 USD.
 If you go out for Paella, drinks, appetizers, etc. then you should plan to spend around $40 for a meal.
 Cheap food like McDonalds and Maoz cost around $7.
 If you buy your own food, expect to spend about $40 for a week’s worth of groceries.

-- Transportation Costs: A bus or metro ticket rarely costs $1.50 per journey and if you get the 10 pack of tickets, you can save $4.
+- Transportation Costs: A bus or metro ticket costs $2.60 per journey and if you get the 10 pack of tickets, you can save quite a bit.
+A pack of 10 tickets costs $13.50.

 Top Things to Do